lagotto/lagotto/docs/api.md

 * **Counter, PubMed Central**: html, pdf

-Some metrics are calculated using the total count, e.g. for Mendeley: `groups = total - readers` or Facebook: `shares = total - (likes + comments)`.

 ## Search
-Search is not supported by the API, users have to provide specific identifiers or retrieve batches of 50 documents sorted by descending date or event count.
+Search is not supported by the API, users have to provide specific identifiers or retrieve batches of 50 documents sorted by descending date or source event count.

 ## Signposts
 Several metrics are aggregated and available in all API queries: